Election 2026/7 [14] Developing a turnout track, using Johannesburg

 You might argue this all makes good sense but is not generally that helpful.
 This stuff is fairly obvious.
 You would be right.
 The true value of these graphs is comparative.
 Let us go back to one line – the DA’s turnout track – but include the ANC’s turnout track on the same graph:

 Now we have something very interesting.
 What you are looking at is a turnout differential, and you can immediately see why the DA does so well in local government elections.
-From around 3% onwards, it dominates the ANC and as its support grows, the gap between the two widens.
-Not only that, but its line runs deeper than the ANC.
-The ANC’s track stops at 66.4%.
-The DA’s track runs to 72.25%.
+From around the 3rd performance percentage point onwards, it dominates the ANC and, as its support grows, so the gap between the two widens.
+At the top of the graph, you can now read the size of the average gap between the two lines: 7.97 percentage points in the DA’s favour.
+That is a significant advantage.

 2021 has a broader context, however.
 Overall, turnout fell through the floor (it was 41.6% on the PR ballot, compared to 56% in 2016).
 The previous LGE, 2016, was by contrast the highest turnout has ever been in a JHB LGE, so it makes for a good point of comparison for the same set of indicators.
 Here is what those look like:

+There is much more that can be done with these types of graphs.
 Each of them have something to offer.
 I will try fit as much as I can into the coming graphs.
 I will start uploading the metros this week and work on finishing everything from there over the coming month.
 When they come, I hope the above is enough to make sense of them.

 This essay is the 14th in an on-going series on Election 2026/7, for all other editions of this series, please click here: Election 2026/7